ajkulkarni/openstack-recommendation-engine/README.md

 Will be using the .bash_history of the user to give him helpful recommendations.

-I have used Apache Solr to persist my data.
+I have used Apache Solr to persist my recommendation data.
+This data is collected by crawling the web.
 For simpler use cases you can use MongoDB.
-I have implemented a web-service for it recommend_mongo.js.
+I have implemented a web-service for it: recommend_mongo.js.

 ## Installation